-There are so many festive fall foods, but it can be trickier than you may think to find the perfect homemade dog treat recipe for your autumn gathering.
+There are so many festive fall foods, but finding the perfect homemade dog treat recipe for your autumn gathering can be trickier than you think.
 Luckily, many of this season’s freshest crops and ingredients are healthy, nutritious autumn additions to your dog’s diet.
-Pumpkin, apple, even cinnamon… these flavors practically scream “fall.”
+Pumpkin, apple, even cinnamon … these flavors practically scream “fall.”